Presidency of Bongbong Marcos: Education

+Amidst a learning crisis in the Philippines, Marcos appointed his then-running mate and now vice president Sara Duterte to concurrently serve as the Secretary of Education.
+Public schools in the Philippines started full in-person classes on November 2, 2022, after two years of hiatus due to the COVID-19 pandemic.

 In August 2022, the Commission on Audit (COA) flagged the Department of Education (DepEd) for the purchase of allegedly overpriced and outdated 39,583 laptops worth ₱2.4 billion back in 2021 for online classes at the height of the pandemic.
-In response, Education Secretary and Vice President Sara Duterte requested from the COA a "fraud audit" of the laptop deal.
+In response, Duterte requested from the COA a "fraud audit" of the laptop deal.
 Starting August 25, the Senate Blue Ribbon Committee, headed by Senator Francis Tolentino, held a series of hearings with previous officials of the DepEd and the Procurement Service of the Department of Budget and Management (PS-DBM), to look into the matter.

 Amid a low full vaccination rate of 19% among Filipino students nationwide, the Marcos administration reopened classes in 46% of all schools in the country, or 24,000 schools on August 22, implementing five days of face-to-face classes; 29,721 schools were allowed to continue implementing blended learning from August to October 2022.
 A department order was signed, on September 2, by Duterte, automatically suspending all classes from kindergarten to senior high school during calamities and disasters; the order also prohibited the use of schools as long-term evacuation centers.

+Under Sara Duterte's authority, the Department of Education in August 2023 launched the "Matatag curriculum", a new "less congested" curriculum for Kindergarten to Grade 10.
+The new curriculum reduced the learning areas for students from seven to five, and removed Mother Tongue as a separate subject; it also emphasized a "Makabansa" learning area to instill Filipino identity and nationalism among students.

+In July 2024, Duterte resigned as education secretary, with Senator Sonny Angara appointed as her replacement.
+The choice of Angara as secretary received praise from lawmakers and teachers' organizations due to his qualifications, with several pointing out his immense challenge as secretary on account of the ongoing learning crisis and the "host of problems" left unresolved during Vice President Duterte's tenure.
+Upon assuming his post, Angara revealed during a House budget hearing several irregularities that had occurred at DepEd, among which were 1.5 million undistributed items such as laptops and textbooks from 2020, the delayed delivery of food for the agency's School-Based Feeding Program, and the agency's slow and inefficient fund use under Duterte.